js2me/simple-landing/README.md

 Creating landing pages must will be so simple!
 And for this, this library exists

 ## How to use?
-Install this library to your application using ```npm install simple-landing -s``` or download there as archive file.
+Install this library to your application using ```npm install simple-landing -s``` or download here as archive file.